LesleyYu/MeowDom/README.md

 │   │   │
 │   │   └───src: source files for the react project
 │   │   │   │
-│   │   │   │		assets: pictures can be used in the website
+│   │   │   │		assets: pictures used in the website
 │   │   │   │
 │   │   │   └───pages: components of the SPA app
 │   │   │   │		│		About: stores js and scss files for About page